mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 <div class="key-idea">

 The energy source: **latent heat released when water vapor condenses** in the storm's eyewall.
-This is the same Q = m·H_v we calculated on Day 3.
+This is the same $Q = m \cdot H_v$ we calculated on Day 2.

 </div>

 <!--
-TEACHER MOVE: Make the explicit connection back to Day 2/3 — phase change drives the storm.
+TEACHER MOVE: Make the explicit connection back to Day 2 — phase change drives the storm.
 Each gram of water vapor condensing releases 2260 J. Multiply by trillions of grams happening simultaneously.
 KEY POINT: Hurricanes weaken over land because they lose their energy source — warm ocean water.
+HURRICANES ARE INTENSE LOW PRESSURE SYSTEMS.
+Show the connection back to L systems (rising air, converging, counterclockwise rotation).
 -->

 ---